liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 of files.
 The resort stores in their Documents and Media libraries all kinds of files for various purposes.
 The libraries not only contain guest media but also departmental documents and media.
 Most of the documents are meant to be disseminated within the departments only.
-Using @product_name@, we can implement the resort's use cases.
-You see, @product_name@'s [Roles and Permissions](/discover/portal/-/knowledge_base/7-0/roles-and-permissions) let you precisely specify access to documents and media files.
+Using @product@, we can implement the resort's use cases.
+You see, @product@'s [Roles and Permissions](/discover/portal/-/knowledge_base/7-0/roles-and-permissions) let you precisely specify access to documents and media files.
 In addition, the Document Library's folder permissions help you organize media.
 Let's get started